ornao/pp5_vintage/README.md

 - add blog and contact user stories
-- add more products to site, dseign section inluding wireframes needs a start
-- add checkout app and stripe functionality
+- add checkout app and stripe functionality - started, fix issues
 - add code that show product is sold when put in bag/bought
 - add neutral home page for proucts when category is none add to if else statement